Minor Sherlock Holmes characters: Athelney Jones

 Inspector Athelney Jones is a Scotland Yard detective who appears in The Sign of the Four.
 He arrests the entire household of Bartholomew Sholto, including his brother and servants, on suspicion of his murder, but is forced to release all but one of them, much to his own embarrassment.

 According to Leslie S. Klinger, several scholars have theorised that Athelney Jones and Peter Jones, the "official police agent" who appears in "The Red-Headed League", are the same person.
 Peter Jones is similar to Athelney Jones in character, and references the events of The Sign of the Four, remarking of Holmes that "once or twice, as in that business of the Sholto murder and the Agra treasure, he has been more nearly correct than the official force."

+Athelney Jones is the primary police inspector of the Sherlock Holmes pastiche novel Moriarty (2014) by Anthony Horowitz.